BorisTheBrave/DeBroglie/docs/articles/topologies.md

 Hexagonal topologies use a convention of "pointy side up".
 The x-axis moves to the right, and the y-axis moves down and to the left.
 This means the library generates rhombus shaped output.
 Additionally, periodic input / output is not supported.

 Using the [Tiled format](https://www.mapeditor.org/) for import/export of hexagonal tilemaps is recommended, as most software doesn't have support for hexagons.
-DeBroglie comes with <xref:DeBroglie.TiledUtil> to facilitate converting between <xref:DeBroglie.Topo.ITopoArray`1> objects and Tiled maps.
+DeBroglie comes with a separate library DeBroglie.Tiled to facilitate converting between <xref:DeBroglie.Topo.ITopoArray`1> objects and Tiled maps.

 When using the [overlapping](features.md#overlapping) model, the constraints are based on `n` by `n` rhombus shapes, rather than `n` by `n` rectangles.